yewstack/yew/website/versioned_docs/version-0.17.3/concepts/html.md

 ---

 The `html!` macro allows you to write HTML and SVG code declaratively.
 It is similar to JSX
-\(an extension to Javascript which allows you to write HTML-like code inside of Javascript\).
+\(an extension to JavaScript which allows you to write HTML-like code inside of JavaScript\).

 **Important notes**